-Public land is also often good for finding points of access to large lakes, reservoirs and rivers where it can be tough to navigate your way through private property and get on the water.
+Public land is also often good for finding access points to large lakes, reservoirs and rivers where it can be tough to navigate your way through private property and get on the water.
 If you do this, you can expect to traverse some remote areas, so stay prepared and be careful that you don’t get into some rough terrain.

 I’ve always found that talking directly to someone is the absolute best way to get what you’re looking for in any aspect.
 Sometimes, having access to an incredibly good fishing spot comes down to knowing the right people.
-If you’ve been into fishing for a decent amount of time, you’ve probably realized that private lakes are often the best places to wet a line and actually catch more and bigger fish.
+If you’ve been fishing for a decent amount of time, you’ve probably realized that private lakes are often the best places to wet a line and catch more and bigger fish.